picmac/treazrisland/infra/README.md

 export MINIO_ROOT_PASSWORD=super-secret
 ```

 For quick local smoke tests you can copy [`infra/backend.env.sample`](./backend.env.sample) to `backend.env`, adjust any secrets, and export `TREAZ_BACKEND_ENV_FILE=/absolute/path/to/backend.env` before bringing up the stack.
-The sample populates `MINIO_ROOT_USER`/`MINIO_ROOT_PASSWORD` so MinIO can boot without manually exporting those variables.
+Remember that `docker-compose.prod.yml` reads `MINIO_ROOT_USER`/`MINIO_ROOT_PASSWORD` directly from the host, so export them after copying the sample (for example: `set -a && source backend.env && set +a`) or set them manually before running Compose.
 Never reuse the sample credentials in shared or production environments.

 Then deploy with: